farmOS/farmOS/docs/hosting/installing.md

 * **A Google Maps API key** is necessary for rendering the Google Maps layers used in farmOS maps.
 See the [Google Maps API Key] instructions for more information about how to set this up.
+If an API key is not provided, [OpenStreetMap] will be used as the default base layer.
 * **[PHP BCMath extension]** is required for accurate geometric polygon area calculations.
 * **[GEOS - Geometry Engine, Open Source]** is required by the Area Generator